-CEH hazmat and food inspectors (Inspectors) and Town inspectors conducted routine stormwater inspections at inventoried sites based on High, Medium, and Low priorities.
-If a violation or discharge was observed, a description of the violation was noted on the Inspection Report form.
-If the violation was not corrected at the time of the original inspection, a copy of the Inspection Report form was given to an Inspector or a Stormwater Technician for follow up.
-Follow up inspections were routinely conducted within 10 days or otherwise deemed resolved in a longer, but still timely manner.
+County Environmental Health (CEH): Food and Hazmat program inspectors conduct routine Stormwater inspections at inventoried sites based on High, Medium, and Low priorities.
+If a violation or discharge is observed, a description of the violation is noted on the Inspection Report form, including comments and/or requirements that the facility must complete to clear the violation.
+If the violation is not cleared at the time of the inspection, a copy of the Inspection Report form is given to a CEH stormwater technician for follow-up.
+The total number of inspections includes each inspection form completed and submitted (i.e. inspections are individually counted, and multiple inspections may come from a single location).